microsoft/AdaptiveCards/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea or an end-end feature you'd like to enable using AdaptiveCards
+about: Suggest a feature you'd like to enable using AdaptiveCards
-title: "[Platform][Broader Feature Request Category if applicable] Title"
+title: "[Feature Request] Feature Title Here"
-labels: Request
+labels: Request Triage-Needed
-assignees:
+assignees: ''
 ---

-**What platform is your feature request related to?
-(Delete other platforms).**

-- [ ] .NET HTML
-- [ ] .NET WPF
-- [ ] Android
-- [ ] iOS
-- [ ] JavaScript
-- [ ] UWP

-**Is your feature request related to a problem?
-Please describe.**
+# What is the problem you are attempting to solve with this feature?

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what problem you are trying to solve (ex: I'm always frustrated when...)

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+# A high-level summary of your proposed solution to the problem

+Please provide a high-level summary of your proposal

+# What alternatives or workarounds have you considered

-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or workarounds you've considered

-**Additional context**
-Add any other context or screenshots about the feature request here.
+# Cross-Platform Enablement

+Would your solution work on every platform currently supported by Adaptive Cards?

+# A detailed description of your proposed solution

+Please provide as much detail as you can about your proposal